Gardener847/PCEM-SCSS-Methodology/README.md

 # File Structure

- scss/
+ scss
-	+-- _main.scss		        - where everything is “imported”
+ 	+-- main.scss		        - where everything is “imported”
 	+-- base/		        - this is where browser defaults are overridden +-- _layout.scss		- vertical, horizontal, table grids, or none +-- abstracts/